Tax Write-Off for Small Business: What Counts in 2026

 Here is the distinction in practice:

-This is why every legitimate deduction matters.
+Every legitimate deduction matters.
 Small amounts stack up fast.

 Tax Write-Off vs. Tax Credit: A Key Difference